CubePilot/cubepilot-docs/herelink/Herelink-Overview.md

 ## Overview

-Herelink is a intigrated remote controler and wireless digital transmission system designed to be used with the Cube Autopilot, Ardupilot or PX4.
+Herelink is an integrated remote controller,ground station and wireless digital transmission system designed to be used with the Cube Autopilot, Ardupilot or PX4.

-Herelink allows RC contorl, HD video and mavlink telemetary data to be tranmitted upto 20km range.
-Both air unit and ground station included intigrated 8 core SOC for custom application developmeent.
+Herelink allows RC control, HD video and mavlink telemetry data to be transmitted upto 20km range.
+Both air unit and ground station features an integrated 8 core SOC for custom application development.

 ## Features
 * Android based smart device with 5.46 inch 1080P capacitive touch screen.
-* ARM Cortex A53 4 core 2.2GHz + Cortex A53 4 core 1.4GHz SOC in both air and ground units.
+* Integrated digital transmission system simultaneously transmitting video, telemetry and control.
+* Custom Solex TX and QGC ground station with mavlink support for Ardupilot and PX4.
-* Dual hall affect self centering gimbals with removalbe sticks.
+* Dual hall effect self centering gimbals with removable sticks.
-* Dual micro HDMI 1080P 60fps video inputs.
+* 1080P HD video with dual digital video inputs.
 * Dual S.bus signal output for simultaneous control of autopilot and pan/tilt cameras.
-* Integrated digital transmission system simultaneously transmiting video,flight data and control.
-* Built-in Solex TX App and QGC ground station with mavlink support for Ardupilot and PX4 firmware.
 * 6 customisable Mavlink buttons and Mavlink/Sbus hardware wheel.
-* RC gimbal control on dedicated service indipendant from APP.
+* RC gimbal control on dedicated service independent from APP.
-* Ability to teather and share video and telemetary to ground station such as Mission Planner.
+* Ability to tether and share video and telemetry to ground station such as Mission Planner.
+* ARM Cortex A53 4 core 2.2GHz + Cortex A53 4 core 1.4GHz SOC in both air and ground units.